kgrid/kgrid-activator/docs/readme.md

 1. Create a new directory, named whatever you like
 1. Create a directory named shelf in the working directory
 1. Download kgrid-activator-#.#.#.jar from the [latest activator release](https://github.com/kgrid/kgrid-activator/releases/latest)
-1. Place the kgrid-activator-#.#.#.jar into the activator directory
+1. Place the kgrid-activator-#.#.#.jar into your working directory
 1. Download js-simple-v1.0.zip from the [latest release of the Example Collection](https://github.com/kgrid-objects/example-collection/releases/latest)
 1. Place the js-simple-v1.0.zip into the activator/shelf directory and unzip.
 This will make the KO ready to load by the activator.